What Makes Kindermusik So Compelling to Children

 Music Can Help us Relax

 In our fast-paced, busy lives, we all need to deliberately make time to just relax and do nothing.
-This is especially true for young children and precisely why our Kindermusik classes include listening and quiet time activities with beautiful, gentle music.
+This is especially true for young children and precisely why our Kindermusik curriculum includes listening and quiet time activities.

 Music Can Enhance our Ability to Focus